sukhvir41/HtmlTemplate/README.md

 ## Getting Started

-HtmlTemplate comprised of a parser/converter that converts html file to a java file.
+HtmlTemplate is comprised of a parser/converter that converts html file to a java template class.
-For the only way to do this is use the command line tool.
+For now the only way to do this is to use the command line tool.

 ##### Create a html file
 To get started lets create a html file named Hello.html which will contain the following html code.